 When I was in college the guy in the next dorm room played really loud hip-hop at night.
-I'd listen to the subwoofer beating like a heart I knew I had to destroy.
-I trolled a hip-hop message board, asking how long Dr Dre had been a doctor, to which someone replied that time has no meaning to Dre because during a bit in San Quentin he'd found a hieroglyph on a cell wall revealing the secret to eternal life.
+I'd listen to the subwoofer beating like the telltale heart in that story whose name I forget.
+I trolled a hip-hop message board, asking how long Dr Dre had been a doctor.
+Someone replied that time has no meaning to Dre because during a bit in San Quentin he'd found a hieroglyph on a cell wall revealing the secret to eternal life.
 Kids in the hall were huffing air freshener, making their heads feel weightless like fleshy balloons anchored only to Dr. Dre's persistent bass.
-But somewhere between the notes I thought I heard endless screams blowing down frathouse halls like the fast-motion tracking shots in MTV Cribs.
 The beat suddenly stopped.
 I expected it to come back a few seconds later like at the end of every hip-hop song, but there was only silence.

-The alienation I feel from hip-hop is similar to that I feel from my coworkers at Pizzatorium.
+The alienation I felt in college is similar to that I feel from my coworkers at Pizzatorium.
 Some days I feel like they exist only to torture me.
 These are the better days, since it at least feels like we have a relationship.

 "Here," I say, handing Scott a pizza box.